nurRiyad/task-manager-api/README.md

 # Testing

-For properly testing the api I used Jest.
+For properly testing the api's I used Jest.
 Jest is a JavaScript testing framework.
 For testing purpose I create a separate environment.

 Above in the installation part how I setup my dev environment, similarly we have to setup a test.env file to test our project properly.
 A demo test.env file might look like this,